 September 2011 JSS Advantage Newsletter

-September can also be an extremely busy month on the farm.
+September can be an extremely busy month on the farm.
 Summer crops have peaked, fall crops need attention, and there is all that harvesting to be done.
-It's hard to look ahead to fall and winter markets, but in this issue of the JSS Advantage, we'll suggest some practical ideas and, we hope, provide some encouragement to keep you going and improve your bottom line for 2011.
+It's hard to look ahead to fall and winter markets, but in this issue of the JSS Advantage, we'll suggest some practical ideas and, we hope, provide some encouragement to keep you going and improve your bottom line for the year.

 Increase Revenues with Value-added Products

 Non-food agricultural products may be easier and quicker to develop.
-The possibilities are nearly endless.
-Christmas wreaths, live plants, dried flowers, paper crafts, soaps, candles, body care products, lavender sachets, catnip toys, wool, and just about anything else you can make on the farm can become a profit center.
-If you would like to explore ideas for products that fit your interests and production, peruse the Store Categories at www.localharvest.org.
-You may be inspired by the high-quality artisanal products other farmers are selling there.
+The possibilities are infinite.
+Christmas wreaths, live plants, dried flowers, paper crafts, soaps, candles, body care products, lavender sachets, catnip toys, wool, and just about anything else you can create on the farm can become a profitable cottage industry.
+You can explore products at LocalHarvest for ideas that fit your interests and capabilities.
+You may be inspired by the high-quality artisanal products that other farmers are selling there.

 To learn more, read Getting Started with Value-Added Processing